mayur777-ui/mayur777-ui/README.md

 - [TODO Web App](https://github.com/mayur777-ui/TODO-APP) - A simple and efficient task management web app built using the MERN stack.
 - [User Authentication System](https://github.com/mayur777-ui/Authentication-And-Authorization) - A user authentication system with JWT, Express, and MongoDB.
+- [Task Manager](task-manager-1-9lkd.onrender.com/)- A Task Manager which is too user friendly and having authentication system and also the farmer Motion animation used in it.

 ---